YiiGuxing/TranslationPlugin/en/support.md

 # Become a TranslationPlugin Supporter and Sponsor :id=become-a-supporter

-**TranslationPlugin** is an MIT licensed open source project and completely free to use.
+**TranslationPlugin** is an MIT licensed open-source project and completely free to use.

 The developer's maintenance of this project and the development of new features for this project requires tremendous energy and effort, which can only be sustained with the support of everyone and the generous financial support of